ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 exercises: 30
 questions:
 - "How do I write code in the BASH programming language?"
-- "How can I approach coding errors in BASH?"
-- "What packages are available to me for biological data analysis in BASH?"
 - "How can I use scripts to automate my data analysis process?"
 objectives:
 - "Extend knowledge of R programming to learn about complementary programs used in the Unix/Linux terminal for data analysis."